Weather conditions in

 Heat index

-In August, the heat index is estimated at a blazing hot 47°C (116.6°F).
+In August, the average heat index is calculated to be a life-threatening hot 116.6°F.

 Humidity